 - The best times to visit include the spring and fall for cooler weather and beautiful flowers in spring and changing leaves in fall.
 However, the Great Smoky Mountains National Park is pretty busy from spring-fall.
 Check out our guide all about the best times of year to visit the Smokies!

-- When it comes to lodging, we love renting a cabin on Airbnb!
-This was the exact one we stayed in last time with a hot tub to soak achy muscles in after the hike.
+- When it comes to lodging, we love renting a cabin on VRBO!
+This one is perfect with a hot tub to soak achy muscles in after the hike.
 Plan to stay in either Gatlinburg or Pigeon Forge for ample accommodation near the park.

 - Be sure to budget for gas on your trip, as many of the hikes can be quite deep into the park, meaning you’ll have some longer drives to get to the trails.